riccardospadon/riccardospadon/README.md

 # 📈 Projects:

-<h1>Below, you can see my favourite project that I made/worked on</h1>
+Below, you can see my favourite project that I made/worked on
 <div align="center">
 <h1>⬇⬇⬇</h1>
 </div>